occson/occson-rails/README.md

-# Occson::Rails
+# OCCSON

-Short description and motivation.
+Store, manage and deploy Rails configuration securely with Occson.

 ## Usage
-How to use my plugin.
+[PLACEHOLDER FOR VIDEO]

 ## Installation
 Add this line to your application's Gemfile: